Joining My Group

 I anticipate at least one opening for a Ph.D. student in my research group in the coming years.
 I am particularly interested in supervising students in the MIT Interdisciplinary Doctoral Program in Statistics (IDPS), though I am open to working on all aspects of physics in and beyond the standard model.

-- Research Inquiry Form If you have External Funding, you can fill out this form to indicate your interest.
+• Research Inquiry Form If you are have or are pursuing an External Funding opportunity, please use this form to indicate your interest.

 M.Eng.
 Students